MicrosoftDocs/azure-devops-docs/docs/report/sharepoint-dashboards/configure-or-add-a-project-portal.md

      ![Project Portal Settings dialog box](_img/procguid_projectportalsettings.png "ProcGuid_ProjectPortalSettings")

 ##  <a name="simple"></a> Configure a Web site for your portal
- Configure this option when you aren't using SharePoint Products or when your team project is hosted on VSTS.
+ Configure this option when you aren't using SharePoint Products or when your team project is hosted on Azure DevOps Services.

 1. If you aren't a member of the Team Project Administrators group, [get added now](/vsts/organizations/accounts/add-administrator-team-project).